ahmadelgamal/ucb-work-day-scheduler/README.md

 **Work Day Scheduler** is a simple calendar application that allows a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+## Starter Code

+This app is the weekly challenge 5 at the University of California, Berkeley (UCB), extension, online blended full-stack web-development course.
+The following starter code was provided by UCB extension: https://github.com/coding-boot-camp/super-disco.

 ## URL of Deployed Application

 https://ahmadelgamal.github.io/ucb-work-day-scheduler/